dino460/Synchronicity/README.md

 - Issue tracker: https://github.com/dino460/Synchronicity/issues
 - Related projects:
   - SNIS: https://github.com/dino460/scheduled-npc-interaction-system
-  	- Legacy A* modification I was developing in Rust to serve as the pathfinding for the game. in the end, it didn't prove itself quite what I wanted or needed, but it helped me understand a little better how pathfinding works.
+  	- Legacy A* modification I was developing in Rust to serve as the pathfinding for the game.
+In the end, it didn't prove itself quite what I wanted or needed, but it helped me understand a little better how pathfinding works.

 ## Licensing

-All rights reserved.
-That said, you may clone, run, compile, play with, modify and fork this code.
-Do whatever you please, just don't sell anything I make without my consent.
+This program is distributed under ~~three different~~ one license~~s~~:

-The intention behind having this open repo is so that people can have their hands on shaping my game through testing and more informed feedback, and also to allow those that cannot buy it (when I eventually start distributing it) to still play it.
+1. Source code and official releases/binaries are distributed under the [End-User License Agreement for Synchronicity (EULA)](https://github.com/dino460/Synchronicity/blob/godot-remake/EULA.txt).
+Please keep in mind that Godot related modules/libraries in the source code and/or releases/binaries are distributed under the [MIT License as defined by the Godot Engine](https://godotengine.org/license/).
+Third-party software bundled with the Godot distribution may follow different licenses not compatible with Godot's MIT License.
+For those, refer to [this file](https://github.com/dino460/Synchronicity/blob/godot-remake/GODOT_COPYRIGHT.txt).

-I'm still working on a proper license, similar to how [Aseprite](https://github.com/aseprite/aseprite) does theirs.
+2. ~~Steam releases will one day happen.
+When that happens, they will folow Steam's Subscriber Agreement.
+For now, I'mfocusing on other stuff.~~

-I'm trusting you, bro.
+3. ~~Itch.io releases will one day happen.
+When that happens, they will folow their own license.
+For now, this repo is all I have.~~